 - Round up to the next dollar. - References to federal form line numbers correspond to the most recent federal forms available.
 If they're incorrect, use the line numbers from the actual form. - Use approved, high-quality original state forms and vouchers.
-TRD only accepts prescribed forms. - Separately pay tax due and estimated taxes. - Do not staple or tape the return or any attachments. - Keep copies of the return and all attachments.
+The Taxation and Revenue Department accepts only prescribed forms. - Separately pay tax due and estimated taxes. - Do not staple or tape the return or any attachments. - Keep copies of the return and all attachments.